csbonang/bonang_weatherDashboard/README.md

 # bonang_weatherDashboard
-Programmer: Clarisse Bonang
+<b>Programmer: Clarisse Bonang </b>
 Deployed URL: https://csbonang.github.io/bonang_weatherDashboard/

 # Description
 Weather Dashboard allows the user to search a city name, view the current <br>
-weather conditions, and the future weather conditions in the next 5 days. <br> The information displays the city name, the date, an icon representation <br> of weather conditions, the temperature, the humidity, the wind speed, and the UV index. <br>
+weather conditions, and the future weather conditions in the next 5 days. <br> The information displays the city name, the date, an icon representation
+of weather conditions, the temperature, the humidity, the wind speed, and the UV index. <br>

 # Requirements